Seal of Massachusetts

 The Great Seal of the Commonwealth of Massachusetts contains the coat of arms of Massachusetts.
 The coat of arms is encircled by the Latin text "Sigillum Reipublicæ Massachusettensis" (literally, The Seal of the Republic of Massachusetts).
-The Massachusetts Constitution designates the form of government a "commonwealth", for which Respublica is the correct Latin term.
-The Seal uses as its central element the Coat of Arms of Massachusetts.
-An official emblem of the State, the Coat of Arms was adopted by the Legislature in 1775, and then reaffirmed by Governor John Hancock and his Council on December 13, 1780.
-The present rendition of the seal was drawn by resident-artist Edmund H. Garrett, and was adopted by the state in 1900.
+The Massachusetts Constitution designates the form of government a "commonwealth", for which respublica is the correct Latin term.
+The seal uses the coat of arms of Massachusetts as its central element.

+An official emblem of the state, the coat of arms was adopted by the Legislature in 1775 and then reaffirmed by Governor John Hancock and his Council in 1780.
+The present rendition of the seal was drawn by resident-artist Edmund H. Garrett and was adopted by the state in 1900.
 While the inscription around the seal is officially in Latin, a variant with "Commonwealth of Massachusetts" in English is also sometimes used.

 History

-The first seal of Massachusetts Bay Colony showed a nude American Indian with a bush covering his groin.
+The first seal of Massachusetts Bay Colony showed a nude American Indian with a bush covering his genitals.
 Like the current seal, he held in his hand an arrow pointed down.
 A scroll came out over his mouth with the words "Come over and help us."
-This quotation is believed to originate from : "And a vision appeared to Paul in the night; There stood a man of Macedonia, and prayed him, saying, Come over into Macedonia, and help us."
+This quotation originates from : "And a vision appeared to Paul in the night; There stood a man of Macedonia, and prayed him, saying, Come over into Macedonia, and help us."
 (Authorized Version).
 This initial seal thus emphasized the missionary and commercial intentions of the original colonists.
 This seal was authorized as part of the charter granted by King Charles I in 1629; it was used until 1689.

 In June 1676, during King Philip's War, the Bay Colony ordered an updated version of this seal stamped onto medallions which were issued to Indian Christians fighting on behalf of Boston.
 This seal removed the peaceful slogan of the original seal, replacing it with the message, “In the present Warr with the Heathen Natives of this Land / They giving us peace and mercy at their hands.”
-In 1689-1692, after the end of the war, the original slogan was temporarily revived.
-However, the gradual loss of the missionary message was part of a pattern throughout the British colonies at this time, as the experience of war dampened enthusiasm for conversion and integration.
+In 1689–1692, after the end of the war, the original slogan was temporarily revived.
+The gradual loss of the missionary message was part of a pattern throughout the British colonies at this time, as the experience of war dampened enthusiasm for conversion and integration.